anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

-> There are many patterns indeed, but we will focus on the most common ones.
+> There are many patterns indeed, but let us start with the most common ones.
 > The type `M` is the message interface of the engine.

 ```juvix